Southern Yakutia (Sakha)

 experiment on ethnic compatibility.
 A land surface of fifty-two thousand square

-kilometers was set aside for Soyuz Autonomous Soviet Socialist Republics.
+kilometers was set aside for Soyuz Autonomous Soviet Socialist Republic.
 And

-more than a hundred ethnic groups were expected to live within its borders.
+more than a hundred ethnic groups were expected to live within its border.

 Boris finally caved in to pressure from above to have the capital named